siddper/Fundify/README.md

 # Fundify – Personal Finance for Students

-Fundify is a powerful, all-in-one personal finance management app built specifically for students.
-With intelligent transaction tracking, AI-powered budgeting, smart reminders, and seamless syncing, Fundify helps you take control of your money with zero guesswork.
+Fundify is a powerful all-in-one personal finance management app built specifically for students.

-Built by students, for students — because we were tired of not knowing where our sneaker money went.

 ---

 ## Features